Invariant densities for random systems of the interval: Introduction

 .2cm This article concerns finding explicit expressions for invariant densities of random systems.
-We consider finite or countable families $\{ T_j:[0,1] \to [0,1] \}$ of piecewise linear maps that are expanding on average.
+We consider any finite or countable family $\{ T_j:[0,1] \to [0,1] \}$ of piecewise linear maps that are expanding on average.
 The random system $T$ is given by choosing at each step one of these maps using a probability vector $\mathbf p = (p_j)$.
-The existence of an absolutely continuous invariant measure for such systems is guaranteed by \cite{Pe} for a finite family and by \cite{In} in the countable case.
+The existence of an absolutely continuous invariant measure for such systems is guaranteed by \cite{Pe} for a finite family and by \cite{Bu, In} in the countable case.
 The main result of this article is that we provide a procedure to construct explicit formulas for invariant probability densities of the random system $T$.
 This is the content of Theorem~\ref{thmm}.
-We obtain this result by generalising the method from \cite{Ko}.
-In particular, the results from Theorem~\ref{thmm} generalise those from \cite{Ke} and \cite{Su} regarding the expression for the invariant density.
-Moreover, in case we assume that all maps $T_j $ are expanding, then the procedure leading to Theorem~\ref{thmm} actually produces all absolutely continuous invariant measures of $T$.
+The results from Theorem~\ref{thmm} cover those from \cite{Ke} and \cite{Su} regarding the expression for the invariant density as a special case.
+In case we assume that all maps $T_j $ are expanding, we obtain the stronger result that the procedure leading to Theorem~\ref{thmm} actually produces all absolutely continuous invariant measures of $T$.
 We prove this in Theorem~\ref{t:alldensities}.

 .2cm The paper is outlined as follows.
 In the second section we specify our set-up and introduce the necessary assumptions and notation.
-The third section is devoted to the definition of the matrix $M$ and to the proof of the existence of a non-trivial solution for the matrix equation $M \gamma=0$.
-In the fourth section we prove the main result, relating each non-trivial solution $\gamma$ to the density of an absolutely continuous invariant measure $h_\gamma$ of the system $T$.
-In the fifth section we show that under the additional assumption that each map $T_j$ is expanding, every invariant density of $T$ is associated to a vector from the null space of $M$.
-Finally, in the last two sections we apply the result to some examples.
-First we recover the result from \cite[Theorem 2.1]{Ke} on the random $\beta$-transformation with our method.
-Then we apply the method to a system that is not everywhere expanding, but is expanding on average: the random $(\alpha, \beta)$-transformation.
-Finally, we introduce another system that has different slopes, namely a random L\"uroth map with a hole.
-For all these examples we show that the density found is in fact the only invariant density of the system.
+The third section is devoted to the definition of a matrix $M$ and to the proof that the null space of $M$ is non-trivial.
+In the fourth section we prove Theorem~\ref{thmm}, relating each non-trivial vector $\gamma$ from the null space of $M$ to the density $h_\gamma$ of an absolutely continuous invariant measure of the system $T$.
+In the fifth section we prove Theorem~\ref{t:alldensities} on when we get all invariant densities.
+It is in this section that the extra difficulties that we had to overcome for dealing with random systems instead of deterministic ones, are most visible.
+Finally, we apply the results to some examples.
+In the sixth section we consider random tent maps, random $W$-shaped maps and various random $\beta$-transformations.
+In the last section we elaborate on a system related to representations of real numbers: a random L\"uroth map with a hole.